It Felt Like a Kiss: Themes

 According to Adam Curtis the production is "the story of an enchanted world that was built by American power as it became supreme...and how those living in that dream world responded to it".
 He has also said; "it’s trying to show to you that the way you feel about yourself and the way you feel about the world today is a political product of the ideas of that time”.
 According to Curtis:

 "The politics of our time"..."are deeply embedded in the ideas of individualism...but it's not the be-all-and-end-all...the notion that you only achieve your true self if your dreams, your desires, are satisfied...it's a political idea."

 Felix Barrett has stated that the production was influenced by his love of ghost trains and haunted houses, and by the idea of blurring fiction with reality: "It takes the idea of the viewer as voyeur and asks at what point are you watching, inside or even starring in the film".

 The development of new techniques of interrogation by "everyone over Level 7" in the CIA during the 1960s is a theme of the production, and the suggestibility of human beings is something that the production seeks to highlight.

+Reception

+The NME described the show as a “pop-art-horror walk through” that left the reviewer “breathless, mesmerised, sick to the stomach with fear and in need of a good lie down.”

+Cultural historian Brett Nicholls sees the show as part of Curtis’ stance of suspicion towards the “political absurdity” of elites.